ramsingh25e/matrix-inverse/README.md

 5. ## Compilation

 gcc matrix.c -o matrix
--to compile this you need to have cs50 library installed.
+(to compile this you need to have cs50 library installed.)
 ## Execution

 ./matrix 1 2 3 1 0 0 3 4 5 0 1 0 4 3 5 0 0 1